victor1600/DoneWithIt/notes/Screens.md

 ## Structure

 - Place everything inside Screen reusable, so its not so close to the top edge of the screen.
 - We use flatlist and pass in our **ListItem** custom component.
-We send in our reusable custom component of **ListItemDeleteAction**, we dont render it, we just pass in a reference to the function, thats why we dont use `<>`
+We send in our reusable custom component of **ListItemDeleteAction** along with its props
 - We wrap everything up sinde `SafeAreaView`, so in Ios, doesnt interfer with the upper part.

 ## Functionality